galenframework/galen-extras/README.md

-Works only in galen version 2.2.0 (which is not yet released)
+Works only in galen version 2.2.0 or higher

 Galen Extras
 ============